 After a moderate TCA peel, you can expect some mild redness and irritation for a few days, and your skin to gradually begin to flake as it heals.
 Most patients liken this process to healing after a sunburn.
 As the old skin peels away, a layer of incredibly soft, smooth skin is slowly revealed.
 You’ll see a dramatic reduction in lines and wrinkles and a remarkable change in the texture and color of your skin.

-After your TCA peel, your skin will be susceptible to UV damage for a few weeks.
+After your TCA peel, your skin will be susceptible to UV damage (from sun exposure) for a few weeks.
 You should, therefore, stay indoors as much as possible and use both a high-SPF sunscreen and a hat to protect your face when you go outside.
 You should also avoid the use of cosmetics, acne creams, and other topical medications for at least two weeks after your peel.
 Dr. Amato will provide you with specialized creams to use while you recover; these will keep your skin moist and prevent discomfort.

 Dr. Amato will want to see you for follow-up visits, both to monitor your progress and to answer any questions you may have.